NES Classic Edition Stock Updates

-Reseller prices on March 23 start to $130, plus $3.99 shipping on amazon.com.
-There are several offers under $135 mark.
-Prices have been $40 higher at the beginning of the week.
-The first offers in the list on amazon.com are obviously risky, as they start at $9.99.
-This low priced offers are from just launched accounts.
-We recommend to stay away from those.

-NES Classic was in stock at Amazon Prime Now for Las Vegas early morning.
-In the past hours the NES was available on Amazon Prime Now in Dallas and Raleigh.

-Again Amazon Prime Now is the only option today to find a NES at $59.99.
-Cities with availability this morning included Phoenix, Raleigh and Columbus.
+The retail giant makes small batches of the NES console available on its local delivery service since a couple weeks now.
+This is an obvious marketing campaign for Amazon Prime Now.

 Check the NES Classic listing for your Zip code on Amazon Prime Now.
+Las Vegas was the latest city to that was offered the NES Classic.
+The local delivery service of Amazon has offered the NES in select cities.
+The supply is extremely constraint.
+Shoppers can get notified about the NES Classic availability on Amazon Prime Now with iStockNow.

+Reseller prices start at $130, plus $3.99 shipping on amazon.com from legit appearing reseller.
+The first offers in the list on amazon.com are obviously a scam.

+Nobody is selling a new NES Classic for $10.75.
+Please avoid the fake low priced reseller deals on the Nintendo Switch.
+These offers are a scam that lock up your cash.
+Read our report on the Nintendo Switch and NES Classic Amazon scam for details.

+Our NES Classic Giveaway has ended.
+We have notified the winner of the brand-new NES Classic EU version.
+The Nintendo Switch Giveaway is still available.
+Enter now to win a new Nintendo Switch

-Several resellers offer the original Nintendo NES Controller for $39.99 on Amazon.com.
-This is four times the regular price.
+Several resellers offer still the original Nintendo NES Controller for $39.99 on Amazon.com.
+This is though four times the regular price.
 There are plenty of 3rd party NES controller that sell for around $10.

-We have been able to secure a NES Classic and a Switch to give away to our readers in March.
-Enter now to win a new Nintendo Switch and a Nintendo NES Classic in our two exclusive I4U News Giveaways.

 The only option that has worked in past days is Amazon Prime Now.
 The local delivery service of Amazon has offered the NES in select cities.
 The supply is extremely constraint and very sporadic.
 It is suspicious that only Amazon has the NES in stock and only sells them through Amazon Prime Now.
 It looks like Amazon set aside some NES inventory to use it to promote its local delivery service.